Rockies vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Carlos Rodon will take to the mound for the Yankees, his second start of the season.
+- Clarke Schmidt (4-6) will take the mound for the Yankees, his 19th start of the season.

 |Opponent